 For properties along the central spine that are zoned EOF, the Plan recommends the CR Zone, including the Marriott site, Democracy Center, and the properties owned by the Camalier/Camalier-Davis families (Democracy Plaza, Rockledge Executive Plaza, and the entire block bounded by Rock Spring Drive, Rockledge Drive, Democracy Boulevard, and Fernwood Road).
 The purpose of rezoning these properties to CR is to provide options and flexibility for infill or redevelopment in the future should circumstances change for these office buildings.
-Additional flexibility is provided with the option of transferring density through the FAR averaging provision in the CR Zone.
+For properties west of Old Georgetown Road, additional flexibility is provided with the option of transferring density through the FAR averaging provision in the CR Zone.
+This area is designated as a density transfer area.

 Property owners also have the option of applying for a CR Floating (CRF) Zone through a local map amendment.
 For the Rock Spring area, densities for a CRF Zone could range between 1.5 and 2.5 with heights between 150 to 200 feet.
-Any application for a CRF Zone must include major public benefits such as a school site, a park, a significant recreational amenity, funding for public transit, a library, or a recreation center.
+Any application for a CRF Zone must include major public benefits as described in Chapter 6.
 Major public benefits help provide conveniently located public amenities where increased densities create greater needs for civic uses and more demands on public services.

-Zoning Recommendations
+A. Zoning Recommendations